ethiago/image-it/README.md

 # image-it
-A sdk and cli to encode data as a image (usefull for shaders).
+A utilitary to encode data as a image (usefull for shaders).